dvdvideo1234/TrackAssemblyTool/readme.md

      map ground if the additional angle offsets are zeros.
 If not they will be added to the result angle.
    The "Origin from mass-centre" check-box if checked, will align the piece spawned to its mass-centre.
    The "Snap to trace surface" check-box if checked, will snap the chosen track directly to the trace surface.
-   The "Next piece flat to surface" check-box if checked, will make the next pieces parallel to the map ground.
    The "Draw adviser" check-box if checked, will draw a composition of lines and circles to assist you with the building.
    The "Draw holder ghost" check-box if checked, will render the the current piece that you are holding at the moment.
    When building a track using a different than the default way is needed you may use: